leonlinsx/minimal-mistakes/_posts/2020-10-21-activism-disney.md

 - Media Networks revenue is growing double digits, but operating income growth is only 2%, suggesting deleverage
 - Parks on the other hand is growing rev 6%, but getting operating leverage to grow operating income 11%
 - Studio grew rev but shrunk operating income, so that's unexpected
 - DTC grew >100% on rev, and its operating loss also grew >100% \[3\].
 Unusual to see a large company grow so fast, maybe they're doing great?
+Was Disney+ so successful?

 If we take a look at the operating margins of those segments, they're pretty similar at 20-30%.
 That was surprising to me, I'd have thought there would be a high margin segment "subsidising" a low margin one.
+My first guess would have been that Parks are low margin.

-If the margin profiles are indeed similar, management should be indifferent to investing in any of them; perhaps preferring MEdia due to the slightly higher margin \[4\].
+If the margin profiles are indeed similar, management should be indifferent to investing in any of them; perhaps preferring Media due to the slightly higher margin \[4\].

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/disney_activism/disney 2.png)

+Disney takes 17 pages in its annual report to describe its business \[5\], so I'll summarise them to avoid all of you quitting reading.

+- Media includes domestic cable networks and TV stations such as Disney and ESPN \[6\].
+Revenue comes from affiliate fees people pay them for their content (programming) and advertising on their own networks.
+- Parks includes their theme parks such as Disneyland and licensing of their IP for consumer products.
+Rev comes from park ticket sales and licensing royalties.
+There's an interesting mention of how >75% of Disney's capital spend has been on the Parks business, which is helpful to know
+- Studio includes movies such as Fox, Marvel, Lucasfilm.
+Rev comes from the license fees of the movies to theaters
+- DTC includes Disney+ streaming services, and they also put international TV here.
+Rev comes from advertising fees on international TV and subscription fees for streaming

+Reading over this section also answers a few questions I had:

+There was an acquisition in 2019, which resulted in "extra" rev for both the Media and DTC segments.
+This explains why DTC growth was so high, and also the acceleration in the Media rev.

+If this was me back in banking I'd have spent hours trying to do pro-forma financials to adjust for this and get a "normalised" growth.

+I'm not in banking anymore and can't be bothered, so let's leave it as is.
+But that also implies the growth rate of Media is lower than I thought.
+I wouldn't be surprised if it was more similar to the 2018 growth rate of ~3%.

+I'd also initially thought DTC was showing Disney+ success, but that's not the case.
+I also realised Disney+ launched in Nov, so it's probably insignificant for total rev.

+Parks are also higher margin than I thought because they lump the IP licensing rev in that segment.
+I'm assuming that's to avoid showing a low margin segment but don't have context here.

+So my revised thoughts are:

+- Media (all the TV rev) is large but slow growing
+- Parks is large but slow growing, and requires a lot of capital investment
+- Studio is smaller but fast growing, due to the popularity of Marvel films I'd imagine
+- DTC is smaller and I can't really tell the growth rate, but would assume it's fast as well since Disney+ is new

+Now let's take a look at what the investors are saying.
+I'll present them in pairs and add commentary for my own thoughts

+### Third Point's arguments and Semper Augustus' counterarguments